Deposit Options

 Gifting

-If you have been gifted a sum of money that you wish to put toward the purchase of your first home, this is possible, but you must provide a letter or in some cases a statutory declaration signed by the person(s) gifting the money certifying that the funds are a gift and that there is no requirement for repayment of these monies.
-Whilst gifting is accepted by lenders as a deposit, they generally prefer that you are contributing at least 5% yourself through saving or sale of an asset in addition to the gifted sum.
+If you have been gifted a sum of money that you wish to put towards the purchase of your first home, this is possible.
+But you must provide a letter, or in some cases a statutory declaration signed by the person(s) gifting the money, certifying that the funds are a gift and that there is no requirement for repayment of these monies.

-The Best Way – Good Old Fashioned Savings!
+The Best Way –

 The preferred option is to have saved at least 5% (or more) towards your deposit.
 This demonstrates to the bank/lender that you have the capacity and discipline to manage your money.
 You will need to be able to provide proof that you have saved these funds.
-Usually the banks will accept copies of your savings account which prove your savings history.
+Usually the banks will accept copies of your savings account which proves your savings history.

 Family Equity loans